JamesLavin/sync_repos/README.md

   - ~/Git/sync_repos
 ```

+NOTE: If you specify the Github location (e.g., `plataformatec/broadway`), `SyncRepos` will automatically clone the repo for you.
+Once the repo exists locally, it doesn't matter whether your `config` file specifies the Github location or the local location (e.g., `~/Git/broadway`) unless the Github repository location ever changes (e.g., if `plataformatec/broadway` moved to `elixir-lang/broadway`).

 4) Run `sync_repos` to sync all your Git repos.
 You will see output like the following:

 ```